 The rooms at the Four Seasons Whistler are stunning and have been recently renovated with a newly updated take on the classic mountain lodge.
 Renovations were completed in the fall of 2019, and all 273 rooms and suites have been newly refurbished.

 Rooms combine elements of the classic lodge, paying homage to the nostalgia of winter chalets while looking forward to new memories to be made.
 Clean, mid-century-inspired furnishings are featured prominently.
 Sleek, iron frame leather chairs and ashwood credenzas are contrasted with warm, raw-edged coffee tables.
 Foregoing more traditional bed frames, beds are complemented with plush wallcovering in a rustic yet refined woven textile.

 The Four Seasons is about a 5-minute walk away from the base of Blackcomb Mountain, which is a real pain in ski boots.
-Instead of walking, you’ll probably take the very regular Four Seasons complimentary shuttle from the entrance of the hotel to the entrance of the ski room.
-Their heated and stylish Four Seasons ski room has complimentary hot chocolate cookies and apple cider and boot heaters, along with a member of staff to help you store your skis and boots.
+Instead of walking, you’ll probably take the very regular Four Seasons complimentary shuttle from the hotel entrance to the entrance of the ski room.
+Their heated and stylish Four Seasons ski room has complimentary hot chocolate cookies and apple cider, and boot heaters, along with a member of staff to help you store your skis and boots.
 From the ski room, you step straight onto the slopes.

-Worth noting is that the Four Seasons Whistler ski concierge staff are amazing and will do everything for you, from helping you to get your boots on and off to carry your skis out to the snow.
-The concierge even delivers your skis from your room or car to the ski room and dries them and heats your boots up before you put them on again!
-They offer is true ski luxury and one of the best luxury ski hotels in the world.
+Worth noting is that the Four Seasons Whistler ski concierge staff are amazing and will do everything for you, from helping you get your boots on and off to carry your skis out to the snow.
+The concierge even delivers your skis from your room or car to the ski room and dries them, and heats your boots before you put them on again!
+They offer true ski luxury and one of the best luxury ski hotels in the world.

 2. Fairmont Chateau Whistler